iterative/dvc.org/content/docs/start/data-pipelines.md

 ---
+title: 'Get Started: Data Pipelines'
-description: 'Learn how DVC data pipelines can help you organize, version, and efficiently reproduce your data science or machine learning project.'
+description: 'Get started with pipelines in DVC.
+Learn how to build data pipelines to organize, version, and reproduce your data science and machine learning processes.'
 ---

-# Data Pipelines
+# Get Started: Data Pipelines

 Versioning large data files and directories for data science is great, but not enough.
 How is data filtered, transformed, or used to train ML models?
 DVC